alexeyrodriguez/toktts/README.md

 The model was trained for 89 epochs (interrupted), uses an augmentation factor of 4 and a batch size of 64.
 This model produces interesting examples but unfortunately the augmentation appears to generate a faint clicking background that is absent without augmentation (and yes, augmentation prevents overfitting for that model).

+## Example Notebook

+The example Notebook can be viewed here: [sample_from_model.ipynb](https://nbviewer.org/github/alexeyrodriguez/toktts/blob/main/sample_from_model.ipynb)